microsoft/mixed-reality-extension-sdk/design/permissions.md

 ![Requests](images/permission.requests.png)

 This window is paginated, one page per MRE that requires permissions.
+Each permission has a checkbox next to it: required permissions are checked and disabled, and optional permissions are checked or not based on app origin decision history and settings.

 Old stuff